lavaeater/turbo-rocket-ultra/README.md

 ### Mechanics

 This feature will add about 20 sub-features.
 To have multiplayer, we must now have a way of starting the game, pausing the game, adding players, removing players, etc. And of course the most important one of them all: selecting the player character.
+So I will add:
+* A FSM for the Game state <- this is where these are actually **very** useful
+*

 ## Done: Twin Stick v0.1